Yandex Cloud

 token: token,

-ip: '<user_IP_address>', // Method for retrieving the user IP address depends on your framework and proxy.
+ip: '<user_IP_address>', // How you get the user’s IP address depends on your framework and proxy.

 });